General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Eye of the Tiger is from the soundtrack of which 80s movie?

-- Which Frankie Goes to Hollywood track was banned by the BBC?
+- Which Frankie Goes to Hollywood music was banned by the BBC?

 - A 1987 primary hit by The Agency parodied which sci-fi present?